Sulfur cycle: Microbial sulfur oxidation

 In modern oceans, Thiomicrospira, Halothiobacillus, and Beggiatoa are primary sulfur oxidizing bacteria, and form chemosynthetic symbioses with animal hosts.
 The host provides metabolic substrates (e.g., CO2, O2, H2O) to the symbiont while the symbiont generates organic carbon for sustaining the metabolic activities of the host.
 The produced sulfate usually combines with the leached calcium ions to form gypsum, which can form widespread deposits on near mid-ocean spreading centers.

+Sulfur metabolizing microbes are often engaged in close symbiotic relationships with other microbes, and even animals.
+PSB and sulfate reducers form microbial aggregates called “pink berries” in the salt marshes of Massachusetts within which sulfur cycling occurs through the direct exchange of sulfur species.
+The Vestimentiferan tube worms that grow around hydrothermal vents lack a digestive tract but contain specialized organelles called trophosomes within which autotrophic, sulfide oxidizing bacteria are housed.
+The tube worms provide the bacteria with sulfide and the bacteria shares the fixed carbon with the worms.